giorgiop/almostnolabel/README.md

 This self-contained R package implements MM, LMM, AMM^min, and AMM^max all (except MM) parametrised with the similarity functions G, G,s and NC.
 See the paper for more details.

 The dataset for LLP demo.heart.Rd is obtained by the UCI's heart.
-A demo of our algorithms is included in demo.R
+A demo of our algorithms is included in demo.R In the demo, change the current_path variable with the folder containgin this package.